w3f/Grants-Program/applications/prosopo.md

 ##### 6.1.2.4 Self-referencing

 A self-referencing reputation system will be created by assigning some small amount of positive reputation to previously unknown new Dapp Users if they are vouched for by existing Dapp Users with large positive reputations.
 Vouching may involve some kind of staking.

+##### 6.1.2.5 Provider FRAME Pallet

+A pallet may be introduced so that the Provider service can become part of the Substrate chain hosting it.
+This will reduce the need for multiple services to be run by Providers as the Provider Service SDK would not be required, instead replaced by a single substrate node.
+This strategy may also increase Provider numbers if a major chain adopts the pallet.

 ### 6.2 Promotion